FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/CFD of J.D. Anderson/Part 2 Basics of the Numerics/Chapter4 Basic aspects of discretization.md

 \end{cases}$$
 so numerical solution of the computer can be written as the sum of the
 $$N = D + \epsilon$$
-then we call the part $\epsilon$ , i.e. <mark style="background: transparent; color: yellow">The round-off error, is called the error of the equation</mark>, we simply write it as the $e$ later.
+then we call the part $\epsilon$ , i.e. <mark style="background: transparent; color: red">The round-off error, is called the error of the equation</mark>, we simply write it as the $e$ later.
 ***Solution is stable if :***
 $$\left| \frac{e^{n+1}_i}{e^{n}_i}\right|\leq  1$$
 or we can expand the error $e_{i}^n$ as a continuous function $Z(x,t)$, if